CodeCrusader31/supportHub/README.md

 SupportHub is a premium, full-stack web application designed for support teams and merchants to efficiently create, manage, and resolve customer support inquiries.

-The application features a modern glassmorphism aesthetic, real-time analytics, paginated data loading, and advanced sorting capabilities.
+The application features a modern glassmorphism aesthetic, real-time analytics, and advanced sorting capabilities.

 ## 🚀 Key Features

 - **Interactive Dashboard**: Get a high-level overview of support metrics (Total, Active, and Resolved tickets) alongside a quick view of recent inquiries.
-- **Ticket List & Data Management**: A dedicated ticket viewing page featuring backend pagination for performance at scale.
+- **Ticket List & Data Management**: A dedicated ticket viewing page for performance and scale.
 - **Advanced Sorting Capabilities**:
   - Sort by **Recency** (Newest/Oldest).
   - Sort by **Severity/Priority** (High to Low, or Low to High), backed by a robust customized MongoDB aggregation pipeline.